firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-09/2014-01-05-maternal-type.md

 He didn't take his hand away.
 I didn't take mine away either.

 "We've got a long way to go," I told him, and held his fingers as the train slid through the City's walls.

-#### About the Author

-Lili Saintcrow was born in New Mexico (which probably explains everything, given the nuclear testing) and spent her childhood bouncing around the world as a military brat.
-She fell in love with writing in second grade and has done it obsessively ever since.
-She currently resides in the rainy Pacific Northwest with her children, dogs, cat, and assorted other strays, including a metric ton of books holding her house together.
-You can find her at [lilithsaintcrow.com/](http://www.lilithsaintcrow.com/), on Twitter at [@lilithsaintcrow](https://twitter.com/lilithsaintcrow) and on [Facebook](https://www.facebook.com/pages/Lilith-Saintcrow/172118402032).